eigerco/solana-spec/implementation-details.md

 The higher the node's weight, the more pull requests will be sent to it.

-Each pull request contains one of the `CrdsFilter`s from the list and a `CrdsValue`, which is a `LegacyContactInfo`.
-It contains details of the node that sent the pull request - a list of its IP addresses, public key and wallclock.
+Each pull request contains one of the `CrdsFilter`s from the list and the requesting node's  `LegacyContactInfo` as a `CrdsValue`.
+The node's `LegacyContactInfo` contains details of the node that sent the pull request - a list of its IP addresses, public key and wallclock.

 When a node receives a pull request it inserts the pull request value, `LegacyContactInfo`, into its `crds`, or updates the existing one in case of duplicate.
 Then, it checks whether the pull request comes from a valid address as a pull response needs to be sent back.
 Next, the node checks the pull request wallclock value - if it's not within 15 seconds of the current node's wallclock the request is ignored.
-Otherwise, a node gathers data from the `crds` table and filters it with the provided `CrdsFilter`.
+Otherwise, a node gathers its own data from the `crds` table and checks if the data it holds exists in the provided `CrdsFilter`.

-As was already [explained](#crds), the `CrdsShards` structure holds a `shards` vector whose elements are an index map of `CrdsValue`s indexes in the `crds` table and their hashes.
+As was already [explained](#crds), the `CrdsShards` structure holds a `shards` vector whose elements are index maps of `CrdsValue`s indexes in the `crds` table and their hashes.
 The `shards` vector allows the node to quickly find and filter out `CrdsValue`s that the pull request sender already has in its `crds`.

-Let's assume `shard_bits = 3` (actually it is 12), `mask_bits = 3` and `mask = 001 = 1` for simplicity.
+For simplicity, let's assume `shard_bits = 3`, `mask_bits = 3` and `mask = 001 = 1` (in reality `shard_bits = 12`, but it's easier to explain using less number of bits).
 The `shards` vector would look like this:

 ```mermaid